-The mobile units (2) travel throughout the state and providing dental services to children at no cost to the family (Medicaid and private insurance are accepted if available).
-The Dakota Smiles schedule is posted on Delta’s web site: www.deltadentalsd.com.
-Eligibility: Kids up to 21 years old who haven't seen a dentist in 2 years or who live more than 85 miles from the nearest dentist.
+Two mobile units travel throughout the state and providing dental services to children at no cost to the family (Medicaid and private insurance are accepted if available).
+The Delta Dental Mobile Program schedule is posted on Delta’s web site: www.deltadentalsd.com.
+Eligibility: Kids up to 21 years old who haven't seen a local dentist in 2 years or who live more than 85 miles from the nearest dentist.

-Delta Dental's Preventative Care Clinics on Native American Reservations
+Delta Dental Mobile Program Preventative Care Clinics on Native American Reservations

 The clinics are arranged and hosted by Delta Dental staff, and advertised locally.
-Interested families can contact Teresa Masteller at Delta Dental toll-free at 800-627-3961.
+Interested families can contact Vickie Samuelson at Delta Dental toll-free at 800-627-3961.